 Alaska Daily Fantasy

 Alaska differs from many other states in that there is currently no legislation governing daily fantasy games.
 It is one of just four states in the United States where no legislation has been introduced, the others being North Dakota, Utah and Wyoming.
-Though there is no legislation explicitly stating whether daily fantasy games are legal or illegal, they are available to play by Alaskans at their leisure.
+Though there is no legislation explicitly stating whether daily fantasy betting in Alaska is legal or illegal, the contests of this nature are available to citizens of the state.

 - We have deep understanding of the Alaska gambling laws, and closely follow the changes in legislation and the activity of the Department of Revenue’s Tax Division.